‘I spy’: a turn-taking and talking game

 ‘I spy’ is a simple game that you and your child can play anywhere.

 ‘I spy’ is also great for building your child’s vocabulary and understanding of language.
-That’s because your child has to think of the names of objects and the letters they begin with, if he can.
+That’s because your child has to think of the names of objects and the letters they begin with, if they can.

 What you need for ‘I spy’